-SATIN STITCH FOOT
+SATIN FOOT

-The satin stitch foot is grooved on the bottom to permit dense stitching to pass under it easily.
+The Satin stitch foot is grooved on the bottom to permit dense stitching to pass under it easily.
 It is most useful for sewing satin stitches.
-It can also be used as an alternative to the general purpose foot when sewing stretch stitches.
+It can also be used as an alternative to the All Purpose or All Purpose Foot when sewing stretch stitches.

-Closely spaced zig-zag stitches are called satin stitches.
+Closely spaced zigzag (page 23) stitches are called satin stitches.
 This is an attractive stitch used primarily for appliqueing and bar tacking.
 Slightly loosen top thread tension for satin stitching.
 Use a backing of stabilizer or interfacing to avoid puckering.